vtman/PerFSeeB/README.md

 </table>

-However, if we consider a seed <tt>101101</tt> (it also has weight 4), then there is one position when two seqeunces are fully matched.
+However, if we consider a seed <tt>101101</tt> (it also has weight 4, we call this seed a <i>spaced seed</i>), then there is one position when two seqeunces are fully matched.

 <table>
   <tr><th>Seed</th><th><tt>Seq 1</tt></th><th><tt>Seq 2</tt></th><th></th></tr>